 Section 71.32(a), Persons, carriers, and things, contains the general authority for the Director to take measures to protect public health against "any of the communicable diseases listed in an Executive Order, as provided under section 361(b) of the Public Health Service Act."
-The current § 71.32(a) lists Executive Order (E.O.)
-13295, of April 4, 2003.
+The current § 71.32(a) lists Executive Order (E.O) 13295, of April 4, 2003.
 The subpart states that "If this Order is amended, HHS will enforce that amended order."

 On April 1, 2005, the existing Executive Order was amended by Executive Order 13375.
-Therefore, as part of the non-controversial changes in this DFR, we are also updating section 71.32(a) to reflect the most recent Executive Order that lists the "Quarantinable Communicable Diseases," which we have also defined.
-These changes are not substantive and will not affect current practices.
+Therefore, as part of the non-controversial proposed changes to in this NPRM, we are also updating section 71.32(a) to reflect the most recent Executive Order that lists the "Quarantinable Communicable Diseases," which we have also defined.
+These proposed changes are not substantive and will not affect current practices.

-VII.
-Scope and Definitions for Section 71.50
+VI.
+Proposed Scope and Definitions for Section 71.50

-This DFR moves certain definitions from section 71.1 to new section 71.50, because these definitions only apply to the regulations found in subpart F, Importations.
+This NPRM proposes to move certain definitions from section 71.1 to new section 71.50, because these definitions only apply to the regulations found in subpart F, Importations.
 Subpart F, Importations, contains the restrictions on importations of nonhuman primates; certain kinds of animals; etiological agents, hosts, and vectors; and dead bodies.
-The addition of § 71.50 Scope and Definitions is not a substantive change.
+The proposed addition of § 71.50 Scope and Definitions is not a substantive change.
 To clarify the regulations for the reader, the terms used only in subpart A through subpart G are found in § 71.1, while the terms used only in subpart F, have been moved to new § 71.50.
-We have also separated definitions for quarantine and isolation to reflect current practices as they apply to individuals (§ 71.1) and animals (§ 71.50).
+We also propose separate definitions for quarantine and isolation to reflect current practices as they apply to individuals (71.1) and animals (71.50).

-Section 71.50(a) Scope under subpart F-Importations, clarifies that HHS/CDC also has the statutory authority to prevent the introduction, transmission, and spread of communicable human diseases resulting from importations of various animal hosts, product, vectors, or other etiological agents that pose a threat to human health.
+Proposed section 71.50(a) Scope under subpart F-Importations, clarifies that HHS/CDC also has the statutory authority to prevent the introduction, transmission, and spread of communicable human diseases resulting from importations of various animal hosts, product, vectors, or other etiological agents that pose a threat to human health.

-Section 71.50(b) Definitions contains updated definitions used in the current CFR.
-The DFR promulgates new and updated definitions to be consistent with current medical and public health principles and practice.
+Proposed section 71.50 (b) Definitions contains updated definitions used in the current CFR.
+The NPRM promulgates new and updated definitions to be consistent with current medical and public health principles and practice.

-Table 2 lists the definitions found in the 42 CFR part 71, subpart A, prior to the DFR and the definitions retained in this final rule.
+Table 2 lists the definitions found in the current 42 CFR part 71, subpart A, and the corresponding new or updated proposed definitions in this NPRM.

-TABLE 2-SUBPART F-Importations DEFINITIONS AND CORRESPONDING CHANGES IN DEFINITIONS IN THE DFR
+TABLE 2-SUBPART F-IMPORTATIONS